DragonRidersUnite/book/src/04-target-practice.md

 Collision detection is when one object overlaps with another object in our game.
 Because we're manufacturing the space the game exists in, there's no physics like we have in real life.
 We need to simulate that by checking to see if two objects are attempting to exist at the same point and react accordingly.

-Our fireball sprite is a 32x32 square, so we want to check in every single game loop whether or not the points of the fireball's square overlapping with any of the points of the target sprites.
+Our fireball sprite is a 32x32 square, so we want to check in every single game loop whether or not the points of the fireball's square are overlapping with any of the points of the target sprites.
 If they are overlapping, then we do that _something_.

 ![diagram showing two rectangles overlapping and not overlapping](./img/c04-rect-overlap.png)